Introduction

 Misaligned Signals

-A playful logo for a serious B2B offering (or vice versa) creates cognitive dissonance and slows trust formation.
+A playful logo for a serious business (or vice versa) creates confusion and slows down trust building.

 Over-Complexity